 Classes and language activities are taught by experienced native speakers of the language who are teachers and use oral proficiency-based approaches.
-Students are placed into appropriate language levels based on oral proficiency interviews.
+Students must place into an intermediate level to be able to fully participate in this course.
+This will be determined by oral proficiency interviews.
 These placements may not directly correspond to the student's course level at the home institution as SIT courses focus on communicative competence and linguistic functional ability.
 The oral proficiency exam consists of a short interview of perhaps 20-30 minutes.
-The goal of this interview is to establish a student's placement with regards to the other participants in the language classes.

-Oral proficiency interviews are also conducted toward the end of the course to provide a measurement of students' overall communicative and linguistic progress.
+Oral proficiency interviews are also conducted toward the end of the semester to provide a measurement of students' overall communicative and linguistic progress.
 Thus, course grades provide an assessment of students' performance in meeting the requirements of the language class while estimated language levels provide an assessment of students' linguistic competence in the host language.